genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 End of context; on with the topic at hand:

-One small molecule of great fame---dopamine---and its modulation, variation, and contribution to addiction
+One small molecule of great fame--DOPAMINE--and its modulation, variation, and contribution to addiction

 ![](media/image1.png)